algorand/go-algorand/data/transactions/logic/README_in.md

 transactions allow stateful applications to have many of the effects of a true top-level transaction, programatically.
 However, they are different in significant ways.
-The most important differences are that they are not signed, and do not appear in the block in the usual away.
+The most important differences are that they are not signed, duplicates are not rejected, and they do not appear in the block in the usual away.
 Instead, their effects are noted in metadata associated with the associated top-level application call transaction.
 An inner transaction's `Sender` must be the SHA512_256 hash of the application ID (prefixed by "appID"), or an account that has been rekeyed to that hash.

 Currently, inner transactions may perform `pay`, `axfer`, `acfg`, and `afrz` effects.
 After executing an inner transaction with